Elinor Wonders Why: Development and production

 Development of the show began in 2017, when Cham and Whiteson were approached by PBS.
 PBS found Cham's comic, Piled Higher and Deeper, online and asked if he was interested in pitching to them.
 "I reached out to Daniel, and what inspires us beyond science is our children," Cham recalled.
 "They are curious, and it motivated us to create the show."
 Cham cites Pogo and Calvin and Hobbes as inspiration for the show's visual design, which he described as "something that felt natural and calming, as opposed to overloaded or frenetic."

 The character of Elinor was inspired by Cham's own daughter, Elinor.
 Cham said "She was about 4, which is just at that perfect age where she really does wonder why, all the time.
 Any answer you give her, she’ll (have) a follow-up question, another why."
 Cham and Whiteson went with animals as the show's characters to make them "appealing but also relatable at the same time", and to "highlight their range of skills and abilities".

 A second season of the series is currently in development with funding from a National Science Foundation grant.

 Broadcast

 The series premiered on PBS Kids in the United States on September 7, 2020, as a sneak peek by showing the first 2 episodes, before regularly airing new episodes on September 8.
 Some episodes are available on Amazon Prime Video in the United States.

 PBS International has licensed the series to Canada, Latin America, Finland, Israel, Sweden and the United Arab Emirates via Knowledge Network, Discovery Kids, Yle, Hop!, SVT and E-Junior, respectively.
 The series airs on Australia on the PBS Kids channel, which was started as a venture with Foxtel in July 2021.

 Home media

-In early 2021, the series began to release its episodes on PBS Kids compilation DVDs.
+From 2021-2025, the series released various episodes on PBS Kids compilation DVDs.